simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

-Note: when importing from multiple files at once, it's currently possible for some .latest files to be updated successfully, while the actual import fails because of a problem in one of the files, leaving them out of sync (and causing some transactions to be missed, requiring the .latest files to be manually reset).
+Note: when importing from multiple files at once, it's currently possible for some .latest files to be updated successfully, while the actual import fails because of a problem in one of the files, leaving them out of sync (and causing some transactions to be missed).
 To prevent this, do a --dry-run first and fix any problems before the real import.

 ### Importing balance assignments